supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Sign Extension of Unsigned and Signed Numbers.md

 ![[Sign Extension of Unsigned and Signed Numbers-20240602114719358.webp]]

 ### 2's Complement Representation

+Similar to the extension in 1's complement representation, the most significant bit is copied into the additional bits.

 For positive numbers,
 ![[Sign Extension of Unsigned and Signed Numbers-20240602114013838.webp]]